junecastillote/ExchangeServerHealthReport/README.md

 ## System Requirements

-- This script is compatible with Exchange Server versions:
+- This module is compatible with Exchange Server versions:
   - 2010 (will be removed in future script releases)
   - 2013
   - 2016
   - 2019
-- This script must be run on an Exchange Server with at least one mailbox database active.
+- This module must be run on an Exchange Server with at least one mailbox database active.
 - Windows PowerShell 5.1

 ## Permission Requirements

-The account that runs this script must have the following:
+The account that runs this module must have the following:

 - Minimum: Exchange role group membership `View-Only Organization Management`.
 - Minimum: Local `administrator` rights on Exchange Server computers.